 Special thanks to AIHA President, Lindsay Cook, CIH, CSP, FAIHA and immediate Past President, Kathleen Murphy, CIH for approving the assembly of this crucial task force.

 Spanish translation of the guidance documents were done courtesy of David S. Rodríguez Marín, PCHI, with assistance from Veronica Rodríguez.

 AIHA wishes to thank Jason Lang, CSP, CIH, and Frank Pagone, PhD, and staff of RHP Risk Management for their efforts as technical editors providing uniformity of the industry-specific Back to Work Safely guidelines for businesses and consumers.

 AIHA is not legally responsible and shall be held harmless from all claims, causes of action, and demands, whatsoever, any third party may incur on account of damage, loss or injury resulting from adhering to these guidelines.

-These guidance documents were primarily developed for those smaller business that don't have readily available occupational health and safety resources, and designed to help business owners, employers, employees and consumers implement science-backed procedures for limiting the spread of the coronavirus.
+These guidance documents were primarily developed for those smaller business that don't have readily available occupational and environmental health and safety resources, and designed to help business owners, employers, employees and consumers implement science-backed procedures for limiting the spread of the coronavirus COVID-19.
 They are subject to any local, state, or federal directives, laws, or orders about operating a business and should only be used if they do not conflict with any such orders.
 These documents are subject to revision and shall be updated accordingly.